-This article was last updated May 17, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 17, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 From Irish castles to exotic beaches, the attractions of a destination wedding are many.
 Romance meets travel in a destination wedding and creates the opportunity for an unforgettable wedding experience, more quality time with guests and a mini vacation for everyone.

 More brides and grooms are tying the knot in far flung locations.
 One in four engaged couples have chosen destination weddings, according to The Knot 2017 Real Weddings Study.
 That’s up from one in five in 2008.

 Saying “I do” is big business — from dedicated wedding venues, caterers, music, wedding planners and photographers, the U.S. wedding industry totaled $72 billion in revenue in 2016, according to IBISWorld.

 Resorts and cruise lines, eager to get in on the action, cater to brides and grooms who take their wedding on the road with on-site wedding planners and ready-made wedding packages.
 As destination weddings grow in popularity, CompareCards.com surveyed 1,000 Americans to learn about the financial impact.

 How much wedding guests spend

 A destination wedding guest spends $1,422 on average, including travel, gifts and spending on personal items, the CompareCards.com survey found.
 That number jumps to $2,514 for destination weddings outside of the U.S.